-To transform the culture of government by highlighting, encouraging, and rewarding innovation.
+To transform the culture of government by highlighting, encouraging, and rewarding innovations that result from creative thinking by elected leaders, public managers, and civil servants.

 Vision

 The Sacramento region will become a globally recognized public sector innovation hub by 2020.